tyn1t/tyn1t/README.md

 👋 Hi,I’mGiovanni
 - 👀 I’m interested in trabalhar como desevolvedor
 - 🌱 I’m currently learning a programa em python e html
 - 💞️ I’m looking to collaborate on  ..
-- 📫 How to para encontrar :anderlansouza71@gmail.com
+- 📫 como entrar em encontrar : anderlansouza71@gmail.com

 <!--- -
 tyn1t/tyn1t is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.